Today we packed up and headed in to Delft!

 And, Delft was oh so lovely.
 I could live here.
 The sun was shining.
 The infrastructure was fantastic.
 The people were friendly.
 The architecture was great.
 It is a smaller city, to be sure, but a great size, close to the ocean, and easy to get to other great places from.

 We stopped in a touristy square lined with gift shops and cafes, but it was surrounded by beautiful lines and the Delft cathedral, so we couldn’t say no. It was also quite quiet at this hour so the girls could run around and stretch their legs.
-Gloria got out her bike and enjoyed her freedom.
+My youngest got out her bike and enjoyed her freedom.

 We had a really good meal at a cafe there and enjoyed the food and views.